iganev/database-reflection/README.md

 ## License

-This library (handlebars-concat) is open sourced under the MIT License.
+This library (database-reflection) is open sourced under the MIT License.